-It is not at all clear how the SEC might address or implement certain of the Staff's recommendations.
-The divisions within the SEC (as reflected by the two dissents), and within the Staff itself, on many aspects of the proposals (including, in particular, those the Study only briefly discusses), the fact that, in the near future, at least some of the issues addressed in the Study may be picked up in hearings before Congress, the extraordinary demands facing the SEC and its Staff as they attempt to carry out other of their Dodd-Frank Act obligations, and the contentious SEC budget negotiations currently being played out in the House of Representatives all contribute to the unpredictability of the SEC's ultimate response to the Study's recommendations.
+Given the divisions within the SEC (as reflected by the two dissents), and within the Staff itself, on many aspects of the proposals (including, in particular, those the Study only briefly discusses), it is not clear where certain of the Study proposals are heading, especially as the issues involved may be picked up in hearings before Congress in the coming months and the SEC and its Staff have a extraordinarily demanding agenda given other Dodd-Frank Act obligations.

-Justification of Uniform Fiduciary Standard
+Justification of Uniform Fiduciary Standard.
 In support of the need for a uniform fiduciary standard, the Study cites retail customers' lack of understanding and confusion of the different roles played by investment advisers and broker-dealers and, in particular, the relevant standard of care each owes to a retail customer when providing personalized investment advice about securities.
 The Staff notes that the lack of understanding is compounded by retail customers' need to rely on their financial professionals in today's sophisticated marketplace and the gravity of the decisions about which they are seeking advice.
-The Study's discussion of the justification for a uniform fiduciary standard, however, proved lacking to Commissioners Kathleen L. Casey and Troy A. Paredes.
-In a separate statement, the Commissioners state that "the Study's shortcoming is that it fails to adequately justify its recommendation that the Commission embark on fundamentally changing the regulatory regime for broker-dealers and investment advisers providing personalized investment advice to retail investors."4 In subsequent remarks, Commissioner Elisse B. Walter did not criticize the Study's lack of justification for a uniform fiduciary standard, but its inadequate explanation of what the proposed uniform fiduciary standard would require of investment advisers and broker-dealers.
+The Study's discussion of the justification for a uniform fiduciary standard, however, proved lacking to Commissioners Casey and Paredes.
+In a separate statement, the Commissioners state that "the Study's shortcoming is that it fails to adequately justify its recommendation that the

+Commission embark on fundamentally changing the regulatory regime for broker-dealers and investment advisers providing personalized investment advice to retail investors."3